matteo-luraghi/linutils/ubuntu/README.md

-# SECOND MONITOR BRIGHTNESS CONTROL
+# GNOME EXTENSIONS

-Go in the ubuntu software and download "Extension Manager" (blue icon), there go to "Browse" and search "Adjust Display Brightness", download and activate it
+Go in the ubuntu software and download "Extension Manager" (blue icon), there go to "Browse" and search:
+- Adjust Display Brightness
+- Clipboard Indicator